sirdavy/CV/README.md

 ## 🔎 **About me**

-This might be the only CV you read of a dev who's written script for React, MongoDB and Graham Norton.
+This might be the only CV you read from a dev who's written script for React, MongoDB and Graham Norton.
 I am a recent graduate of the mighty Makers Academy software development bootcamp but my background is working in the TV and Radio industry as a comedy writer and programme development producer.

 I have written gags for many high-profile TV series, sketches for big name performers and have created original TV programmes, radio shows and podcasts.
-Wanting a new challenge, I am now applying my creative thinking, problem-solving and obesssion with syntax to software development.
+Wanting a new challenge, I am now applying my creative thinking, problem-solving and obsession with syntax to software development.

  I've put 'Full Stack Software Developer' rather grandly at the top there ⬆️ and, sure, I have learned a **huge** amount during 16 weeks of bootcamp but I can't pretend to be a seasoned engineer.
 I can say though, without any hesitation, that I love coding, learning new skills and working in teams of smart people building machines out of words.